Scary Kids Scaring Kids: 2008–2019: Label change, break-up, Tyson Stevens death and "Loved Forever"

 The band left Immortal Records and signed their major label deal with RCA Records.
 During their fall tour with Anberlin, Straylight Run, and There for Tomorrow, the band announced they would be working on their third studio album at the end of the tour, but decided to part ways before tracking new material.

 Lead singer Tyson took some personal time off in the last four days of the 2009 Warped Tour and the band had tour members Craig Mabbitt of Escape the Fate, Brandon Bolmer formerly of Chiodos, Vic Fuentes of Pierce the Veil and Cove Reber, formerly of Saosin, filling in on vocals for the rest of the tour.

 On November 30, 2009, Afkary posted an official statement declaring that by mutual agreement the group decided to disband following a farewell tour in 2010.

 Derek Smith served as the band's drummer for their farewell tour and opened shows with his new hip hop act, Mod Sun.
 The album that the band was recording in 2009 was never finished as the band did not record vocals for it.

 On October 20, 2014, vocalist Tyson Stevens died at the age of 29.
-On September 29, 2019, Scary Kids Scaring Kids released a song titled "Loved Forever" to honour what would have been a wish of Stevens's 34th birthday.
+On September 29, 2019, Scary Kids Scaring Kids released a song titled "Loved Forever" to honor what would have been a wish of Stevens's 34th birthday.
 The song was written and sang by rhythm guitarist Chad Crawford and produced by Hiram Hernandez.